Phillip Whitehead

 Phillip Whitehead (30 May 1937 – 31 December 2005) was a British Labour politician, television producer and writer.

 Early life

 Born in Matlock Bath, Derbyshire, he was adopted by a local family in Rowsley, and attended Lady Manners School in Bakewell and Exeter College, Oxford, where he obtained his BA degree.

 Whitehead went up to Oxford following in his adoptive parents' footsteps as a Conservative.
 He was President of the Oxford University Conservative Association and the Oxford Union in 1961.

 Career

 Whitehead was an independent documentary producer in the early 1960s and later an editor with the BBC and ITV from 1967 to 1970.
+He was married to Christine Usborne, formerly his assistant, with whom he had two sons and a daughter.

 House of Commons

 After standing unsuccessfully at West Derbyshire in 1966, he represented Derby North as a Labour MP from 1970 to 1983, when he was defeated by the Conservative Greg Knight.
 He tried to win back the seat in 1987 but was beaten once again.

 Whitehead was a member of several parliamentary committees: